antekgorski/code_volt/README.md

-this is excesaries from code_volt
+this is excesaries from code_volt youtube curse of C.